 When you compare benefits side-by-side, it’s easy to see why both offers are popular.
 Both cards make it easy to earn cash back without an annual fee, and both let you redeem your points in more than one way.

 If you want a signup bonus, for example, the Chase Freedom® is the clear winner.
-If you don’t mind waiting to earn extra rewards, on the other hand, the dollar-for-dollar cash back match offer that comes with the Discover it® Cashback Match™ is a huge benefit.
+If you don’t mind waiting to earn extra rewards, on the other hand, the dollar-for-dollar cash back match offer that comes with the Discover it® Cash Back is a huge benefit.

 Here are a few signs you might be better off with either card:

-You should get the Discover it® Cashback Match™ if…
+You should get the Discover it® Cash Back if…

 - You want to earn double rewards your first year.
-With Discover’s double cash promotion, you’ll earn double the cash back at the end of your first year.
+With Discover’s cash match promotion, they will match your cash back at the end of your first year.